 But then something clicked in me last year.
-I was approached by a brand who wanted to photograph me in an outfit, and it was the first time I'd ever had full-length images taken in my powerchair (motorised wheelchair).
+I was approached by a brand that wanted to photograph me in an outfit.
+It was the first time I'd ever had full-length images taken in my power chair (motorised wheelchair).

 I'd always shied away from head-to-toe shots because I'm plus-size and felt like I'd been conditioned to dislike my own body.
-I had wanted to change my body since I was a teenager.
-I tried all kinds of diets and exercises but I found that they either exacerbated the symptoms of my chronic conditions, or they just didn't work.
+I had wanted to change my figure since I was a teenager.
+I tried all kinds of diets and exercises.
+Mostly, I found they either exacerbated the symptoms of my chronic conditions, or they just didn't work.

-Despite all this, I was still desperate to look like the women in the magazines and on television.
-I wanted to look like them so badly and convinced myself that because I didn't, I didn’t deserve to wear pretty clothes.
-They couldn't possibly look good on me.
+Despite all this, I was still desperate to look like the women from the magazines and television.
+I wanted to look like them so badly, I'd convinced myself I didn't deserve to wear pretty clothes because my figure didn't match theirs.
+These garments couldn't possibly look good on me.

 Realising I looked great

-After I was photographed by the brand, I looked through the images of myself and I didn’t hate them.
-In fact, I thought I looked great.
-I thought, if I’d seen more women who looked like me when I was growing up, maybe my body image would be completely different?
+I then started thinking: “if I’d seen more women who looked like me when I was growing up, maybe my body image would be completely different.”

 These photos ignited a passion in me that took my love of fashion to a whole new level.
-I began wearing clothes I’d previously told myself I couldn’t wear.
-My wardrobe expanded quickly and my journey with body positivity commenced.
+I began wearing clothes I’d told myself I could never wear.
+My wardrobe expanded quickly, and my journey with body positivity finally began.

 Growing in confidence

-My whole outlook on myself and my body completely turned upside down.
+My whole outlook on myself and my body completely flipped around.
 People began complimenting me on my outfits, asking me for style tips and telling me how much I’d grown in confidence.
 And I felt like it.
 I felt like a weight had been lifted from me because I no longer cared what anyone thought of me, as long as I felt good.

-Although I spend a lot of time at home and in my pyjamas, I do try to push myself to go out and make an effort at least once a week.
-That might seem silly to some people but it’s a big deal for me.
+Although I spend a lot of time at home and in my pyjamas, I try to push myself to go out and make an effort at least once a week.
+That might seem silly to some people, but it’s a big deal for me.

 Continuing my journey towards body positivity

-By sharing my body-positivity journey online and sharing photos of me in my wheelchair, I hope that I can inspire other people living with disabilities and body issues.
+By sharing my body positivity journey online and sharing photos of me in my wheelchair, I hope to inspire other people living with disabilities and body issues.

-My disability stops me from doing a lot of things (that’s an honest fact) but it will not stop me looking good on the days that I plan to go out.
+My disability stops me from doing a lot of things (that’s an honest fact), but it will not stop me from looking good on the days that I plan to go out.
 And it certainly will never stop me from being a lipstick-loving, shoe-obsessed woman.